 To begin the application, clean the two mating surfaces to be joined.
 The boards should be dry, cleanly and evenly cut and free of any sawdust.
-Excessive sawdust can interfere with the effectiveness of the glue in the joint, so follow these sawdust removal tips to prepare the joint.
-Using a dry fitting of the joint before proceeding with the glue is advisable, to ensure that the two mating surfaces of the joint will match up cleanly and evenly.
+Excessive sawdust can interfere with the effectiveness of the glue in the joint, so follow remove sawdust to prepare the joint.
+Test-fit the joint before proceeding with gluing, to ensure that the two mating surfaces of the joint will match up cleanly and evenly.

-When applying Gorilla Wood Glue to your wood joint, the amount of glue is paramount to the quality of the joint.
-Too little glue will prevent a strong bond between the two boards, whereas too much glue will squeeze out of the joint, causing other problems.
-A good rule of thumb is to squeeze out a flat bead of glue (using the wide pop-top cap on the glue bottle) evenly along the entire length of the joint, then even out the glue using a small glue brush.
-The result should be thin but even covering of glue along the edge of the board.
+When applying Gorilla Wood Glue to a joint, the amount of glue is paramount to the quality of the bond.
+Using too little glue will prevent a strong bond between the two boards, while using too much glue will cause excess to squeeze out of the joint, causing other problems.
+A good rule of thumb is to squeeze out a flat bead of glue along the entire length of the joint, using the wide pop-top cap on the glue bottle as an applicator, then spread and even out the glue using a small glue brush.
+The result should be thin but even covering of glue along the surface of the joint.

-After aligning the two boards, use a few woodworking clamps to hold the two boards in place, applying just enough pressure to the joint to allow an even mating of the two mating surfaces of the boards but not so much pressure that the glue squeezes out of the joint.
+After aligning the two boards, use a few woodworking clamps to hold them in place.
+Apply just enough pressure to the joint to allow complete contact between the two mating surfaces, but not so much pressure that the glue squeezes out of the joint.

-One of the major advantages of Gorilla Wood Glue over other similar white wood glue formulations is that the manufacturer advises just a 20 minute clamp time is all that is required on the joint.
-Most manufacturers suggest at least a 30 minute clamp time.
-While this ten-minute difference may not be a big concern on some projects, there may be times where that additional ten minutes will allow the clamps to be utilized on other joints.
+One of the major advantages of Gorilla Wood Glue over other similar white wood glue formulations is that it requires only a short 20-minute clamp time—most other manufacturers suggest at least 30 minutes.
+While this ten-minute difference may not be a big concern on some projects, it can allow you to shift your clamps to other uses more quickly.

 While the glue joint only needs 20 minutes of clamping, the manufacturer does recommend allowing a full 24 hours of curing time before putting full stress on the joint.

-Should glue squeeze out of the joint, immediately clean the area with the squeezed-out glue with a damp cotton cloth.
-Be thorough in cleaning the extra glue, as the glue will fill tiny pores that are not easily visible, and the remnants of the squeeze-out will show up in the finishing stages of the project.
+Should glue squeeze out of the joint, immediately clean the area with a damp cotton cloth.
+Be thorough in cleaning off the excess glue run-out, as the glue will fill tiny pores that are not easily visible.
 Using a pre-stain conditioner can sometimes help even out the effects of a dried glue run-out, but even the best pre-stain conditioner won't completely solve the problem; thoroughly cleaning off the run-out is the best strategy.

-If you intend to paint your woodworking project, glue run-out isn't quite the problem that it is with staining the project.
-If you have a bead of glue that runs-out of the joint, you can let it dry and then scrape the excess glue off of the wood much like one would do when fixing a paint drip.
-A quick sanding of the scraped glue on the edge of the joint before finishing will mask the run-out effectively.
+If you intend to paint your woodworking project, glue run-out isn't as serious.
+If you have a bead of glue that runs-out of the joint, you can let it dry and then scrape the excess glue off of the wood, much as you would when fixing a paint drip.
+A quick sanding of the scraped glue along the edge of the joint before painting will mask the run-out effectively.